zulip/zulip/docs/contributing/code-style.md

 assert obj.id in set([o.id for i in some_objs])
 ```

-### user\_profile.save()

-You should always pass the update\_fields keyword argument to .save()
-when modifying an existing Django model object.
-By default, .save() will
-overwrite every value in the column, which results in lots of race
-conditions where unrelated changes made by one thread can be
-accidentally overwritten by another thread that fetched its UserProfile
-object before the first thread wrote out its change.

 ### Using raw saves to update important model objects

 In most cases, we already have a function in zerver/lib/actions.py with